 Oklahoma City attractions

 Oklahoma City has a ton of great fun.
 Some of my favorites include Bricktown.
 It’s full of fun with the canal and all kinds of restaurants and shops.
 It’s so beautiful.
 It even has a baseball field.
 There is something to do at any hour of the day or night.

 Near Bricktown, there is the Oklahoma City Bombing Memorial.
 It’s a must see at least once.
-It’s gorgeous.
-It’s a very moving experience.
+You’ll be moved!

 Road Trips in Oklahoma Tulsa

 Tulsa has so many fun things to do.
 There is the admiral twin drive-in movie theatre.
 We went there for the 60th anniversary of the movie Outsiders which was filmed in Tulsa.
 That was super special.

 We also have flown kites at the parks, eaten at some super yummy local restaurants such as Dilly Diner and El Guapo’s downtown.
 Tulsa just got a Hurts Donuts downtown as well.
 There is a giant Driller statue.
 Just about anything you can imagine is in Tulsa.
 There is an old hamburger joint that has had a ton of famous visitors called Hank’s.
 Super good burgers.
 It’s on Route 66 as well.

 Tulsa has fun shops and interesting things to see.
 There are two really cool shops full of booths where you can find a ton of unique and beautiful wares.
 One is the Market at Walnut Creek in Tulsa Hills.
 The other one is River City Trading Post and it’s over a little ways in Jenks.